OferPeery/cabinet/README.md

 ## More about this project

-- More information in file: (/server/public/readme.html)
+- More information in file: `/server/public/readme.html`
-- Available also after installing the server in path: (http://localhost:8090/readme.html)
+- Available also after installing the server at: http://localhost:8090/readme.html

 ## Author